The 2016-2017 Executive Council

 This person is responsible for leading the Executive Council.
 The Chair is responsible for helping the Council make decisions and leading the Fellows Alumni in a direction consistent with the goals of the organization.
 The Chair shapes the agenda and runs the Fellows Executive Council monthly meetings with the assistance from the Immediate Past Chair, Chair Elect, and LCLD Program Manager.
 The Chair Elect and the Immediate Past Chair will participate in all Executive Council meetings and may be called on to assist with special projects or strategic initiatives.

 The Secretary assists the Chair to ensure that the business of the Executive Council runs smoothly.
 The Secretary frequently assists with the management of various working groups tasked with accomplishing specific goals.
-The Secretary is also responsible for keeping meeting notes during the Executive Council monthly meetings and distributing those notes to the council following the meetings.
+The Secretary is also responsible for coordinating meeting agendas and schedules, and for keeping meeting minutes during the Executive Council monthly meetings and distributing those minutes to the Executive Council following meetings.

 Advocacy Group Committee